Bonjour! Are you ready to explore this remarkable city?

 Whether you are looking for an adventure or just want to learn more about the culture, this guide will have something that will spark your interest and make sure you have an unforgettable trip!

-But first, check out our list of the 15 Most Unique and Fun Things To Do in Paris:
+So let’s check out our list of the Most Unique and Fun Things To Do in Paris:

 Did you even go to Paris if you didn’t take a picture of the Eiffel Tower?

 The Eiffel Tower is the most iconic landmark in Paris, perhaps even the world.
 It is the tallest structure in Paris so it can be seen in almost every part of the city.
 You can also see it light up and sparkle every hour from sundown until 1 a.m!